bvahdat/ml-sandbox/kaggle/titanic/README.md

 ```

-Finally you can remove the created environment above if you want:
+Finally the created environment above can be removed through:

 ```
 conda remove --name titanic --all